meidan1200-wq/Real-Time-Automation-System/README.md

 - Safe exit protocols prevent corruption or repeated login loops.
 - Always test in a controlled environment before full automation.
-- Never share your authentication file.
+- Never share your authentication or state file.
 - If command keys (like **M** or **E**) don’t respond, wait briefly — Roblox may have a short input delay.

 ---